Software and Information Technology Spotlight

 Entertainment Software: Combined revenues in entertainment software from computer and video games were $15.4 billion in 2014.
 The subsector supports more than 146,000 U.S. jobs.

 E-commerce: The McKinsey Global Institute estimates that by 2020, some 940 million online shoppers will spend almost $1 trillion on cross-border e-commerce transactions.
-According to the Census Bureau, e-commerce sales in the United States reached $341 billion in 2015, a 14 percent increase from 2014.

 The Department of Commerce makes technology and Internet policy a top priority, investing resources to address the challenges and opportunities business faces in the digital economy.
 For this reason, the Commerce Department Digital Economy Agenda was created on November 9, 2015.